sbmthakur/CD_ASSIGNMENT_1/README.md

 ## Running

+### Export the cookie

+The Webgoat HTTP server validates incoming requests with the help of **JSESSIONID** cookie.
+You must export the cookie value before running the program.

+`export COOKIE=COOKIE_VALUE`

 ### Finding the tables and columns

 The script `assignment1.js` is responsible for listing all the tables and columns present in the Database.
 The script requires two command line arguments in order to start.